mkraemer67/daobase/README.md

 # daobase

-minimalistic DAO in Coffeescript providing CRUD functionality and transactions with a focus on easy usability
+Minimalistic DAO in Coffeescript providing CRUD functionality and transactions with a focus on easy usability on top of PostgreSQL.

+Currently still under heavy development.